Skip to content

 Open freeze1.pgn.yaml:

-Suppose you want to track individual album tracks:
+Suppose you want to track individual album tracks and disc information:

 migrations/4.sql: